-Nick Balmforth - ACE Subject Librarian Library and Learning Services University of East London University Way, London, E16 2RD Email: n.j.balmforth@uel.ac.uk Telephone: 020 8223 7444 rary loans service: If we don't own a be
+Nick Balmforth - ACE Subject Librarian Library and Learning Services University of East London University Way, London, E16 2RD Email: n.j.balmforth@uel.ac.uk

+Telephone: 020 8223 7444

 Inter-library loans service: If we don't own a book or article you need for your research you could order it as an inter-library loan.
 Have a look at the inter-library loans page for more about the service and how to place requests - refer to the directions below to access the 'Library' area of UEL's Intranet.